sboesebeck/morphium/MorphiumDoku.md

 There are four major components of *Morphium*:

 1.  the *Morphium* Instance: This is you main entrypoint for interaction with Mongo.
-Herer you create Queries and you write data to mongo.
-All writes will then be forwareded to the configured Writer implementation, all reads are handeled by Query
+Here you create Queries and you write data to mongo.
+All writes will then be forwarded to the configured Writer implementation, all reads are handled by the Query-Object
 2. Query-Object: you need a query object to do reads from mongo.
 This is usually created by using `Morphium.createQueryFor(Class<T> cls)`.
 With a Query, you can easily get data from database or have some things changed (update) and alike.
 3.  the Cache: For every request that should be sent to mongo, *Morphium* checks first, whether this collection is to be cached and if there is already a result being stored for the corresponding request.
 4. The Writers: there are 3 different types of writers in *Morphium*: The Default Writer (`MorphiumWriter`) - writes directly to database, waiting for the response, the BufferedWriter (`BufferedWriter`) - does not write directly.
-All writes are stored in a Buffer which is then processed as a bulk.
+All writes are stored in a buffer which is then processed as a bulk.
 The last type of writer ist the asynchronous writer (`AsyncWriter`) which is similar to the buffered one, but starts writing immediately - only asynchronous. *Morphium* decides which writer to use depending on the configuration an the annotations of the given Entities.
+But you can _always_ use asynchronous calls just by adding a`AsyncCallback` implementation to your request.

 Simple rule when using *Morphium*: You want to read -> Use the Query-Object.
 You want to write: Use the *Morphium* Object.

 There are some additional features built upon this architecture:

 *   messaging: *Morphium* has a own messaging system.
 *   cache synchronization: Synchronize caches in a clustered environment.
+Uses messaging
+*   custom mappers - you can tell *Morphium* how to map a certain type from and to mongodb.
+For example there is a "custom" mapper implementation for mapping `BigInteger` instances to mongodb.
+*   every of those implementations can be changed: it is possible to set the class name for the `BufferedWriter` to a custom built one (in `MorphiumConfig`).
+Also you could replace the object mapper with your own implementation by implementing the `ObjectMapper` interface and telling morphium which class to use instead.
+In short, these things can be changed in morphium / morphiumconfig:
+	*  MorphiumCache
+	*  ObjectMapper
+	*  Query
+	*  Field
+	*  QueryFactory
+	*  Driver (> V3.0)
 *   Object Mapping from and to Strings (using the object mapper)

 ## Configuring *Morphium*